LE10EENFAIT/Grammar-Algorithms/README.md

 #### Output for CYK algorithm with the word "the kids opened the box on the floor":
 ```
-CYK algorithm for the kids opened the box on the floor :
+CYK algorithm for 'the kids opened the box on the floor' :

 [[Det], [NP], 'ø', 'ø', [S], 'ø', 'ø', [S]]
 ['ø', [N], 'ø', 'ø', 'ø', 'ø', 'ø', 'ø']